mskf3000/Tutorials-and-Cheat-Sheets/Find - Image Manipulation Related Items.md

 	    exiftool -all= -overwrite_original_in_place "${FULL_IMAGE_PATH}"
 	  done

+Strip the ICC profile out of the EXIF data connected to JPEG images with ExifTool to:

+	find 'Desktop/Pics' -type f -name '*.jpg' |\
+	  while read FULL_IMAGE_PATH
+	  do
+	     exiftool -icc_profile:all= -overwrite_original_in_place "${FULL_IMAGE_PATH}"
+	  done

-Strip out the ICC profile from the EXIF data connected to TIFF images with ExifTool to:
+Strip the ICC profile out of the EXIF data connected to TIFF images with ExifTool to:

 	find 'Desktop/Pics' -type f -name '*.tif' |\
 	  while read FULL_IMAGE_PATH